-12. A landscape management plan for the site shall be submitted to and approved by the Local Planning Authority prior to the construction of the foundations.
+13. A landscape management plan for each phase of the site shall be submitted to and approved by the Local Planning Authority prior to the occupation of that phase.
 The plan shall identify the future intended maintenance and management responsibilities for the overall site and shall provide details of all routine ground maintenance works to be undertaken including the removal of discarded leave mould and clearance of any new plant growth within the visibility line formed at the proposed vehicle access junction with Kenn Road.